 - Spanish speaking is a bonus.

 Time commitment: Our 10-week classes are 1x/week for approximately 80 minutes in the afternoon from October – December, and again from February – May.
-Total time for internship (including weekly team meeting, travel to schools, weekly notes and other tasks) is approximately 6-7 hours per week.
+Total time for the internship (including weekly team meetings, traveling to schools, and other tasks) is approximately 5-7 hours per week.

-Training: Our two-day training will take place this fall on September 15th – 16th, 2018 at Boston University.
+Training: Our two-day training will take place September 14th – 15th, 2019 at Boston University.

-Our Mentor Team has been finalized for the fall 2018 semester.
-If you are interested for spring 2018, please fill out the application below…
+Our Mentor Team has been finalized for the Spring 2019 semester.
+If you are interested for Fall 2019, please fill out the application below…